 The age of ageing is arriving!
 Soon, the world, and especially Europe, will go through a demographic transition towards ageing societies.
 Maintaining a balance between human welfare and economic stability will pose huge challenges.
 Research is essential to help societies meet these challenges.
 Thus, the IDEA League partner universities designed a Doctoral Programme taking up the area of ageing as a collaborative, trans-disciplinary research project.
-This doctoral programme is the pilot for an envisioned Doctoral School.
-Financed by the IDEA League the programme will offer places for 25 outstanding PhD students, attending four core modules over two years.
+This doctoral programme was the pilot for an envisioned Doctoral School.
+Financed by the IDEA League the programme offered places for 25 outstanding PhD students, who attended four core modules over two years.

-Highlight of the Doctoral Programme is a study trip to Japan, a society at the fore front of the demographic transition towards people having fewer children and living longer.
+Highlight of the Doctoral Programme was a study trip to Japan, a society at the fore front of the demographic transition towards people having fewer children and living longer.
 By 2050, the ration of working age (15-64) to elderly (over 64) will be 1.9 in Europe, 1.3 in Japan.
-The Doctoral Programme will explore how Japan is engaged in linking sustainability and ageing in policies, technical innovations and research projects.
-Students will reflect on Japan and identify the needs for transition for Europe.
+The Doctoral Programme explored how Japan is engaged in linking sustainability and ageing in policies, technical innovations and research projects.
+Students reflected on Japan and identified the needs for transition for Europe.
 Collaboration in research and joint publications are a long term goal.

 This programme was conducted in 2012-2013